doda42/LFCamExplore/README.md

 # LFCamExplore
-A MATLAB tool for building intuition in the design space of plenoptic cameras Copyright (c) 2017 by Donald G. Dansereau
+A MATLAB tool for building intuition in the design space of plenoptic cameras<br>
+Copyright (c) 2017 by Donald G. Dansereau

 ![thumb](Thumbs/GUI_v0.1.0.png)